CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•June.2019

 Newton’s concept has had unintended consequences.4 It is time to wake up and out of that dogmatic slumber!

 Waking up is hard to do.
 In 1899 in Berlin Max Planck, refining the earlier work of George Johnstone Stoney of Dublin, came up with what are now known as Planck’s base units.5 Arguably the most important numbers to define the core of our reality, Planck didn’t know what to do with his own work.
 His definition of a quanta of energy earned him a Nobel prize in 1918 and he became the most-revered scientist of Germany, yet he was constantly being sidetracked by Germany’s aggressive behavior that lead to World Wars I & II.

 The bigger truth, however, is, “It is very hard to sell a new idea.”
 There were many new concepts emerging in this period of our scientific endeavors and everybody ignored Planck’s base units.
 It took over a 100 years before their importance was truly recognized.
 In 2001 Frank Wilczek 6 of MIT and a Nobel laureate himself (2004), asked us all to pay attention; and, slowly we did.
 But, it was already too late for cosmology.
 The big bang was it and absolute time has been hanging out in the background of every equation and those equations have had a stranglehold on new conceptual development.

 First, we’ve missed a huge chasm of information between the Planck base units and today’s understanding of particles, waves, and fluctuations.
 And, also, our definitions of space, time, mass and charge have largely remained static.

 The most basic, the most simple, the most fundamental units of a length and time.
 Although derived from what seem to be universal numbers, even today most scientists and scholars have not studied the Planck base units.
 So small is Planck Length and Planck Time, scientists and scholars easily ignore them.
-Yet, if we were to take as a given that these numbers represent the smallest possible numbers of space and time, doesn’t it logically follow, that this has to be the beginning of space and time?
+Yet, if we were to take as a given that these numbers represent the smallest possible units of space and time, doesn’t it logically follow, that this has to be the beginning of space and time?